The Most Cash For Cars in Georgia

 Eric's Expert Take

-Eric is our founder and CEO and has nearly 15 years of experience buying and selling used and junk cars in the state of Georgia.
+Eric Mitz is our founder and CEO and has nearly 15 years of experience buying and selling used and junk cars in the state of Georgia.
 He is also a data nerd with a finger on the pulse of the cash for cars industry and salvage vehicle values.

 How to sign your Georgia car title